The last piece in the Suzuki Book 2 is Boccherini Minuet.

 He was a very good cellist himself, so he composed cello concertos, cello sonatas, and also more than 100 string quintets (which is a string quartet with one more cello) and of course, he was playing them himself.

-This Minuet is the 3rd movement of the string quintet (= cello quintet), opus 275, which was written in 1775.
+This Minuet is the 3rd movement of Boccherini’s string quintet (two violins, viola and two cellos), opus 275, which was written in 1775.
 It is a masterpiece of Boccherini, and it is very often performed alone.

-The Minuet is a dance in 3/4 time.
+First of all, the minuet is a kind of dance in 3/4 time.